carpentries-incubator/machine-learning-neural-python/_episodes/02-visualisation.md

 ## Can we detect effusion?

-Run the following code to flip and coin to select an x-ray from our collection.
+Run the following code to flip a coin to select an x-ray from our collection.

 ```python
 print("Effusion or not?")